aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

         ...
 ```

-And then use the `group-has` pseudo class to show a pulse animation on the table in the `page.tsx` when the filter is pending.
+And then use the `group-has` pseudo class to show a pulsing animation on the table in the `page.tsx` when the filter is pending.

 ```tsx
 // page.tsx